codr7/sharpl/README.md

 ```
 `1:2:3`

-Or by calling the type constructor.
+Or by calling the constructor explicitly.

 ```
 (Pair [1 2 3]*)